FriedbergLab/GOThresher/README.md

 ## Installation

 GOThresher is available on PyPi, so the recommended way to install GOThresher is through `pip`.
 Do note, this approach will not download any data and config files that are available on GitHub.
-User will have to clone the repository separately to download files required to run GOThresher.
+User will have to clone the repository separately to download example data and files required to run GOThresher.

 You can install GOThresher by running:
 ```